MohammadHarisZia/LMS/README.md

 A Responsive MERN Web LMS Application:

 # In This Instance
-The Admin routes are completed.
+The Admin routes are completed
 Following are Admin Routes:

 - Show Dashboard